 In most countries, education is key when it comes to the environment and where education is poor, leading by example is sometimes the most effective tool and can lead to small changes in local behaviour.

-We use a local, self-employed driver and stay in locally owned and run accommodation, employing local people.
+We use local, self-employed drivers and stay in locally owned and run accommodation, employing local people.
 We eat from local restaurants and cafes,and buy food from local sellers and markets.

 The small group size facilitates approachability and interaction with the locals, with mutual benefit.
 Conversations are encouraged where appropriate, as is purchasing from small establishments or individuals rather than bigger shops.

 There is usually the option to visit both a desert handicraft co-operative and a cultural music experience during the trip.